 This is why this word was used to convey the idea of trust.
 I'd like to use this imagery to explain something about how trust is built and how trust is destroyed.

-Destroying trust works very much like destroying a rope - you do it one strand at a time.
-If you could watch someone cutting a rope in slow motion you would see that the knife is cutting the rope one strand at a time until all the strands are cut and the rope is severed.
-It grows weaker and weaker until it will not hold.
-This is how we destroy trust with each other - one lie at a time, one unkindness at a time, one harsh word at a time.
+Destroying trust works very much like destroying a rope, you do it by cutting one strand at a time.
+This is how we destroy trust with each other, one lie at a time, one unkindness at a time, one harsh word at a time.
 Eventually all the ties that hold people together are severed.
-Not in one climatic moment but over a period of months or years - one little cut at a time.
+Not in one climatic moment but over a period of months or years, one little cut at a time.

 We don't tie ourselves to God with our rope of honesty, purity and service because it would soon be cut and frayed by sin.
-To guarantee that we are safe and secure God ties us to Himself with Jesus Christ - The Lord is God's rope that ties us to Himself.
-With Christ as our rope we know it will never break because He never lies, always is kind and true.
+To guarantee that we remain safe and secure, God ties us to Himself with Jesus Christ.
+The Lord is God's rope that ties us to Him.
+With Christ as our rope we know it will never break because He never lies and is always kind and true.

 I encourage you to build strong bands with each other with cords of compassion, honesty, service, kindness, and love.
 If you've broken these, ask for forgiveness and try again.

 I invite those who are not yet bound to God with the cord of Christ to tie themselves to Him now through repentance and baptism, or through repentance and restoration, whichever is appropriate for you.